Nobel laureate Frank Wilczek, a leading theoretical physicist and quantum mechanics pioneer, to headline Presidential Lecture Series event

 WEST LAFAYETTE, Ind. — Nobel laureate Frank Wilczek, considered one of the world’s most eminent theoretical physicists and a pioneer in modern quantum theory, will join Purdue University President Mung Chiang Oct.
 30 for a conversation as part of the university’s Presidential Lecture Series.

 Wilczek’s Purdue appearance, titled “Our Strange Universe: What Is It?
 What Does It Mean?” is at 6 p.m.
 Wednesday, Oct.
-30, in Stewart Center’s Fowler Hall.
-The Presidential Lecture is free and open to the public, but a general admission ticket will be required.
+30, in Stewart Center’s Loeb Playhouse.
+The event is being moved from Fowler Hall to the larger Loeb Playhouse because of strong interest.
+The Presidential Lecture is free and open to the public, but a general admission ticket is required.
+Existing Wilczek tickets for Fowler Hall will be honored for Loeb Playhouse, so there’s no need to reregister.

 Purdue University President Mung Chiang